ioccc-src/winner/faq.md

 - [1989/roemer](years.html#1989_roemer)

+#### Hints on overused themes

 HINT: It is not fatal to send in those types of entries, it is just MUCH HARDER to win.
-Such an entry would have to do something really unique and interesting to even make it into the final judging rounds.
+Such an entry would have to do something _really unique **AND** interesting_ to even make it into the final judging rounds.
 Entries that re-use these 'worn out' themes frequently lose to other entries that do something different.

-HINT: If you really MUST send in an entry based on an 'over-used theme', be sure that it is obfuscated in several new and novel ways.
-Be sure to clearly explain near the beginning of your remarks why you are submitting a entry based on an 'over-used theme' and why the judges should not simply toss it out as being boring.
+HINT: If you really MUST send in an entry based on an 'overused theme', be sure that it is obfuscated in several new and novel ways.
+Be sure to _clearly_ explain near the beginning of your remarks why you are submitting a entry based on an 'overused theme' and why the judges should not simply toss it out as being boring.

 ## Q: What should I write in the 'remarks' (remarks.md) section of my entry, if anything at all?